-Application for the 2019 Fulbright Foreign Student Program for DRC
+Applications Now Open for the 2023-2024 Fulbright Foreign Student Program

+The award includes funding for tuition and required fees; a book, equipment, and travel allowance; a monthly stipend for room & board; and a supplemental health and accident coverage plan.
 All applicants should note that funding is provided for no more than two years of study.
-Applicants must comply fully with U.S. immigration laws and regulations.
-All finalists must return to the DRC upon completion of their studies.
+Applicants must comply fully with U.S. immigration laws and regulations and must return to the DRC upon completion of their studies.

 ***Important note: Employees and their immediate families (i.e., spouses and dependent children) of the U.S. Department of State and of public or private organizations under contract of the U.S. Department of State are ineligible to apply for Fulbright-Hayes grants until one year after termination of such employment or contract.***